 - Premium can vary by other acceptable risk classes, such as group size, area, or industry, for example.

-It is important to note the U.S. District Court for the District of Columbia (D.C.) has recently ruled invalid and vacated some key tenets of this new rule.3
+It is important to note that the U.S. District Court for the District of Columbia (D.C.) has recently ruled invalid and vacated some key tenets of this new rule.3

 AHP risk management considerations

 To bolster the chance of long-term success for these new AHPs, active risk management of their plans is necessary.
 Certain key areas need to be considered and will require specific attention and monitoring, such as member engagement, pricing strategies, and funding arrangements.

 Low or unstable enrollment in an AHP leads to unstable costs and a greater probability of misaligning premiums to costs.
 Having an AHP that offers a full array of benefits, ranging in price and coverage, is essential.
 The AHP will be able to reach a broader spectrum of risks by offering plans that cover all the metallic tier coverage levels, at appropriate price points.
 However, it is important for these plans to maintain minimum value levels to avoid the financial burden of any catastrophic claimants.

 Proper selection of networks can also be key in promoting interest and engagement.
 A strong provider network, along with quality case management, disease management, and wellness activities, can keep members engaged and invested in the plan.
 At the same time, this can help in keeping large claims volatility from breaching target loss ratios.

 An AHP can consider plan participation requirements of member groups that could increase plan enrollment and reduce volatility.
 A balanced employee contribution schedule, one that varies by plan design, can help strengthen bonds between members and the plans offered.

 Strong pricing, funding discipline, and a clear vision of pricing methodology is essential to the financial health of an AHP.